swiftyfinch/Rugby/Docs/README.md

-                       Call it after each pod install. focus              • Keep only selected targets and all their dependencies. drop               • Remove any targets by RegEx. log                • Print last command log verbosely. doctor             • Show troubleshooting suggestions. clean              • Remove cache except plans.yml and logs.
+                       Call it after each pod install. focus              • Keep only selected targets and all their dependencies. drop               • Remove any targets by RegEx. rollback           • (Beta, Hidden) Deintegrate Rugby from your project. log                • Print last command log verbosely. doctor             • Show troubleshooting suggestions. clean              • Remove cache except plans.yml and logs.